monster-cookie/starfield-modding-notes/NPCs.md

 - Template actors fully override anything on the NPC records.
 For example Cora's initial dark hair and wrong hair cut bug were caused by the linked trait template actor's setting.
 - Fields set in multiple template actors don't inherit only the specific template actor used for a field wins.

-[^1]: Currently inventory is not being pulled from template or base actors.
+[^1]: Currently these are not being pulled from template, base actors, or lchar leveled NPC lists.